bgromov/wiki-mathjax/README.md

 **v.0.0.2:**

- - Now supports some non-standart LaTeX commands specific to Wikipedia markup language.
+ - Now supports some non-standard LaTeX commands specific to Wikipedia markup language.

  - Inline equations are scaled down to 100% (previously were same as display equations, i.e. 125%).